Back to SiteAuditLab

 Checks HTTP security headers, SSL/TLS configuration, and exposed sensitive information.

-• Content-Security-Policy header presence and configuration
+• Content-Security-Policy (CSP) — presence and key directives

-• X-Frame-Options, X-Content-Type-Options, Referrer-Policy headers
+• X-Frame-Options, X-Content-Type-Options, Referrer-Policy, Permissions-Policy

-• Server version disclosure in headers
+• Server version disclosure in response headers

 • Mixed content detection

-• Common sensitive file exposure (/.env, /wp-config.php, etc.)
+• Exposed sensitive paths (/.env, /wp-config.php, /.git, etc.)

 Performance